 Suggested Citation: America's Health Rankings analysis of U.S. Census Bureau, Current Population Survey, Voting and Registration Supplement, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-Voting is a form of active social engagement and is associated with better self-reported health.
-Furthermore, election outcomes affect many aspects of life, including individual wealth, rights, education, social services programs and health care access and quality.
+Voting is a form of active civic engagement associated with better health, reduced violence in the community and lower unemployment rates.
+Furthermore, election outcomes affect many aspects of life, including individual wealth, rights, education, social services, and health care access and quality.

-Women gained the right to vote a century ago and, since 1980, have consistently voted at significantly higher rates than men.
-There is evidence that women vote differently from men, focusing on issues such as funding for child welfare and public health.
+Women gained the right to vote a century ago, and since 1980, they have consistently voted at significantly higher rates than men.
+There is evidence that women vote differently from men as well, focusing on issues such as funding for child welfare and public health.

-Although voter turnout has increased steadily over the last several decades, disparities continue to exist among certain groups of women.
-According to data from the U.S. Census Bureau, the prevalence of voter turnout in 2020 was higher among:
+Although overall voter turnout has steadily increased over the last several decades, disparities exist among certain groups.
+According to data from the United States Census Bureau, the prevalence of voter turnout in 2020 was higher among:

-Healthy People 2030 identifies civic participation as a key issue in the Social and Community Context domain and has a goal of increasing the proportion of the voting-age population who vote.
+Healthy People 2030 identifies civic participation as a key issue in the Social and Community Context domain and has a goal to increase the proportion of the voting-age population that votes.

 Brennan, Jan.
 “Increasing Voter Turnout in Local Elections.”
 National Civic Review 109, no. 1 (Spring 2020): 16–23. https://www.jstor.org/stable/10.32543/naticivirevi.109.1.0016.